William Shakespeare and his World

 In my lecture I argued that Shakespeare was not openly Catholic.
 He may have had Catholic sympathies, at least during some periods of his life, but it is not possible to know what he believed in his heart.
 If he was secretly a Catholic, then that secret died with him.

-However, Professor Peter Milward, who retired from the English Literature department 20 years ago (just as I was joining it!), and who still lives on campus in SJ House, argues strongly that Shakespeare was a Catholic.
+However, Professor Peter Milward, who retired from the English Literature department just as I was joining it!, and who died in 2017, argues strongly that Shakespeare was a Catholic.